kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Osborough, W. N. 'The Quest for the Last Testament of Christopher Wandesford, Lord Deputy of Ireland'.
 In _Reflections on Law and History: Irish Legal History Society Discourses and Other Papers, 2000–2005_, edited by Norma Dawson, 1–17.
 Dublin: Four Courts Press, 2006.

-Page, William (ed.). _A History of the County of York: North Riding_, vol. 1.
+Page, William, ed. _A History of the County of York: North Riding_, vol. 1.
 London: Victoria County History, 1914.

 Pelling, Margaret. _The Common Lot: Sickness, Medical Occupations and the Urban Poor in Early Modern England_.
 London: Routledge, 1998.